-If ORACLE HOME is on a shared file system, perform the following procedure from any node.
+If ORACLE\HOME is on a shared file system, perform the following procedure from any node.
 Otherwise, perform the following procedure on each node.
-ORACLE HOME is the location where Oracle database binaries have been installed.
+ORACLE\HOME is the location where Oracle database binaries have been installed.

-To the configure the Veritas Extension for Oracle Disk Manager
+To the configure the Veritas Extension for Oracle Disk Manager systemctl stop vxodm

-- Log in as oracle. - If the Oracle database is running, then shut down the Oracle database. - After shutting down the Oracle database, disable the ODM module:
+- 1 Log in as oracle. - 2 If the Oracle database is running, then shut down the Oracle database. - 3 After shutting down the Oracle database, disable the ODM module: For AIX: - # /etc/rc.d/rc2.d/S99odm stop

-/etc/rc.d/rc2.d/S99odm stop